Monday, November 11, 2019

 Land on which both Mexico and Canada now exist has been inhabited since long before the arrival of Europeans.
 The identities, community structures, and systems of governance of the many Indigenous groups in both countries bear little resemblance to those imposed by colonizers.
 The Indigenous philosophies have much to teach us, in particular around how we welcome and include one another.

-> Join Indigenous philosophers, artists, and society leaders from Mexico and Canada for a conversation about future visions framed by views of inclusion that benefit us all.
+Join Indigenous philosophers, artists and society leaders from Mexico and Canada for a conversation about what a more inclusive future could look like.

-> 12:45 – 13:45
+12:45 – 13:45

 360: Where We Go

 For us to thrive, we must find new approaches to the fundamental questions of belonging, inclusion, and resilience.
 What is the relationship between diversity and innovation?
 It’s certain that intentionally inclusive decision-making processes make for stronger institutions, more engaged citizens, and a better served public.

 How should we design our institutions and our society to be more inclusive?
 How can we foster inclusive growth that benefits us all?
 How best can we harness the power of diversity to make organizations, governments, and communities thrive, and work together to build a more resilient and prosperous Mexico in the 21st century?

 Genaro Lozano (Mexico) – Analyst, academic, and activist

 Luz Gómez (U.S.) – Director for Latin America, Mastercard Center for Inclusive Growth